rickstaa/stable-learning-control/docs/source/usage/running.rst

 Lastly, we start the hyperparameter search using the :meth:`tune.run` method online ``70-85``.

 The Ray tuner will search for the best hyperparameter combination when running the script.
-While doing so, it will print the results both to the ``std_out`` and a Tensorboard file.
+While doing so, it will print the results both to the ``stdout`` and a Tensorboard file.
 You can check these Tensorboard logs using the ``tensorboard --logdir ./data/ray_results`` command.
 For more information on how the ray tuning package works, see the `Ray tuning documentation`_.